SpartnerNL/Laravel-Excel/docs/export/simple.md

     Excel::create('Filename');

-To manipulate the creation of the file you can use the callback
+To manipulate the creation of the file you can use the callback with `LaravelExcelWriter` parameter

     Excel::create('Filename', function($excel) {